xolox/vim-shell/README.md

     :let g:shell_fullscreen_always_on_top = 0

+### The `g:shell_fullscreen_message` option

+When you enter full screen the plug-in shows a Vim message explaining how to leave full screen.
+If you don't want to see this message you can set this option to false (0).

 ### The `g:shell_mappings_enabled` option

 If you don't like the default mappings for the `:Open` and `:Fullscreen` commands then add the following to your [vimrc script] [vimrc]: